MikoRuoh/unix_terminal_commands/README.md

 Clear command lets you clear your terminal.

 ## **history**
 History command lets you see a list of your executed commands in numerical order.
-You can use **!** and commandnumber to repeat a command you have used.
+You can use **!** with a command number to repeat a command you have used.
 Example use:
   1. history
   2. !2525